frephs/bereal-recap-202x/README.md

 Go to [toofake.lol](https://toofake.lol/) and log in with your account. then export all of your photos in the default format (back and front camera).
 Unpack the zip file and move the photos into the `bereal-export` folder.

+**Edit**: just learnt toofake.lol doesn't doenload extra bereals but it could be awesome if it did so feel free to contribute. [toofake repo](https://github.com/s-alad/toofake)

 ### Photo order
 The berel-export folder is not ordered chronologically and the modification date of the photos is not the creation one but the export one.
 If you want the recap to be chronological you can run the python script `fix-datetimes.py` using the following command: